sandeep9094/AppVersionGradleScript/README.md

 # AppVersionGradleScript
 Gradle Script for Automate app version.

-<h5>AutoIncrement Version Code gradle script is implmented in demo project.<h5>
+<h5>Gradle script is implmented in demo project which is given below.<h5>

 Steps for Creating Gradle Build Script
 ----